-My son loves to sing, but he is only five years old.
+My son loves to sing, but he is only six years old.
 Can he join?

 We’ve got the perfect start for him!
 For boys who are not quite ready for full rehearsals and written theory, our Music and Movement class is the first step in Ragazzi’s program.
 This non-auditioned 45-minute class is tailored for boys ages 5-7 with little or no previous musical experience.
 Our child-developmental approach encourages boys to explore rhythm games, channeling their energy through music learning and exposes students to concepts they can apply in any musical setting.

 How much does it cost?

 Beginners Primary Group is $900 per semester.
 Intermediate Ragazzi Premiere is $1030 per semester.
 Need-based tuition reduction is available.
 New chorister registration fees (includes all Theory program materials and book bag) is $190.
 Uniforms cost $100 per year or less (pre-worn uniform pieces are free, as available).